-Net change in fund balances - total government funds The change in net position reported for governmental activities in the statement of activities is different because: \$ (636,108) Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total government funds \$ (1,004,702) The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
-Current year depreciation (513,433) Proceeds of refunding debt are reported as other financing sources in the governmental funds, while payments to the escrow agent for the current of outstanding debt are shown as other financing uses.
-Government-wide statements are affected only to the extent these amounts differ.
-Other long-term debt proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
-Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-This is the net effect of these transactions.
-Refunding certificates of participation issued Payments to escrow agent for refunding debt Debt principal payments \$ (24,017,537) 2,970,326 22,062,212 1,015,001 Premiums and discounts on bonds issued are reported in the governmental funds, in the year the debt is issued, but are deferred and amortized over the life of the debt in statement of activities.
-This is the amount in which additions exceed amortization in the current 496 201 year.
-486,301 Interest on long-term debt is recognized as an expenditure in the governmental funds when due, but is recognized as interest accrues in the statement of activities.
-This is the net change in accrued interest.
-(290,079) The systemic recognition of the change in deferred outflows is not recognized as expenditure in the fund level statements.
-In the government-wide statements, it reduces net position.
-(440,987) Change in net position of governmental activities \$ (379,305)
+Expenditures for capital assets \$ 650,988 Current year depreciation (501,331) 149,657 The issuance of long-term debt (e.g., bonds, notes payable) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net assets.
+Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+This amount is the net effect of these differences in the treatment of long-term debt and related items.
+Principal repayment on long term debt 890,000 Current year amortization of bond discount (24,832) 865,168 The systemic recognition of the change in deferred inflows is not recognized as income in the fund level statements.
+In the 29.024 government-wide statements, it increases net position.
+28,934 Change in net position of governmental activities \$ 39,057